Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/enterprise-management/configuring-clustering/configuring-high-availability-replication-for-a-cluster.md

 ---
 title: Configuring high availability replication for a cluster
-intro: 'You can configure a passive replica of your entire {% data variables.product.prodname_ghe_server %} cluster in a different location, allowing your cluster to fail over to redundant nodes.'
+intro: "You can configure a passive replica of your entire {% data variables.product.prodname_ghe_server %} cluster in a different location, allowing your cluster to fail over to redundant nodes."
 miniTocMaxHeadingLevel: 3
 redirect_from:
   - /enterprise/admin/enterprise-management/configuring-high-availability-replication-for-a-cluster
   - /admin/enterprise-management/configuring-high-availability-replication-for-a-cluster
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Clustering